zenstruck/schedule-bundle/doc/define-tasks.md

 ## Task Description

 Optionally add a unique description to your task.
 If none is provided, tasks define a default description based on their input.
+[NullTask](#nulltask) is the exception, a description is required for this task type.

 **Using [Configuration](define-schedule.md#bundle-configuration):**